alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 They maintain ["the only right and thorough list of bots"](http://www.iab.com/guidelines/iab-abc-international-spiders-bots-list/) (which costs $14000 for non-members)  The list is required for compliance to ~~bla-bla-bla~~ their own standards.
 It seems that we don't have much choice here.

 The list contains a list of tokens that we can find in user agent strings.
 The simplified version looks like this.
-There are hunders of those tokens.
+There are hundreds of those tokens.

 ```
 googlebot